tzgp/DAMD/README.md

-# Density-Augmented Adaptive Feature Representation for Multimodal Detection of Industrial Subtle Defects (Under review at The Visual Computer)
+# Density-Augmented Multimodal Detection for Industrial Subtle Defects (Under review at The Visual Computer)
 If you find this work useful, please cite the manuscript upon publication.
 ## Setup
 We implement this repo with the following environment: